swarmnyc/fulton-android/README.md

 ```

 The following two functions are the basic functions to make HTTP calls.
-- `fun <T> request(init: Request.() -> Unit): Promise<T>`, The parameter is a block that you can initialize the Request object inside the block.
+- `fun <T> request(init: Request.() -> Unit): Promise<T>`, The parameter is a block that you can initialize the Request object inside of.
 - `fun <T> request(req: Request): Promise<T>`, The parameter is a Request object.

-We recommend you to use the first function because it is easier to use.
+We recommend that you use the first function because it is easier to use.
 For example,

 ``` kotlin
 fun foo() : Promise<Bar> {